Assistant Professor of Finance at Rice University, Jones Graduate School of Business (faculty webpage)

 Economics Ph.D. & M.B.A., University of Chicago Booth School of Business.

 CV.
-My papers are also on my academic research page and Google Scholar.
+My papers are on my Academic Research page and Google Scholar.

 Email: benedictgk@rice.edu

-My research focuses on household finance topics that are both academically interesting and relevant to inform public policymaking on the topic of consumer financial protection regulation.
-I group my research into two broad topics: (1) the economics of credit information, and (2) behavioral household finance.
-Please see my Research Statement for a brief summary of my research.
+My research focuses on household finance topics that inform effective consumer financial protection regulation, primarily in two areas: (1) the economics of credit information, and (2) behavioral household finance.
+My Research Statement provides a brief summary of this research.

 Academic Research Page, Policy Research Page, Presentations Page